josemic/eNose/README.md

     3) content:
         It filters content received from epcap_port or from defrag based upon strings and prints the results.
+        Note:
+        Filtering does not yet work correctly with bidirectional interleaved traffic such as from XMPP protocol.
+        This will be fixed soon.

 ## PF_RING -- currently not tested ----
         This section refers to epcap, not to the epcap_port app and is automatically downloaded